- Travel Alerts have been issued for the following countries:

 How long before my trip should I schedule my appointment with your travel medicine specialist?

 You should try to schedule your appointment 4-6 weeks before your travel date.
-If vaccinations are required, you need to give your body time to develop the necessary immunity.
+Some vaccinations require a series over a period of weeks.
+Also, if vaccinations are required, you need to give your body time to develop the necessary immunity.

 Please submit your questions through our mailbox: firstname.lastname@example.org.